unstoppabledomains/dev-docs/domain-distribution-and-management/partner-api-v2/quickstart/manage-domains/overview.md

 ---
-title: Domain Actions API Overview | UD Developer Portal
+title: Domain Actions API (Legacy) Overview | UD Developer Portal
 description: This page provides a high-level overview of the Domain Actions API hosted by Unstoppable Domains.
 redirectFrom:
   - /partner/domain-actions-guides/overview/
+  - /domain-distribution-and-management/quickstart/manage-domains/overview/
 ---

-# Domain Actions API Overview
+# Domain Actions API (Legacy) Overview

-The Domain Actions API from Unstoppable Domains is designed to make it easier for Partners to interact with domains on the blockchain.
+The Domain Actions API (Legacy) from Unstoppable Domains is designed to make it easier for Partners to interact with domains on the blockchain.
 It provides a convenient way to generate the transactions needed to perform various actions, such as updating domain records, configuring reverse resolution, or transferring domain ownership.

 This allows Partners to quickly and efficiently perform these actions with a single API request without worrying about the complex details of forming transactions on the client side.
-For more information about the endpoints, please consult the [Partner API endpoint specification](https://docs.unstoppabledomains.com/openapi/reference/).
+For more information about the endpoints, please consult the [Partner API v2 (Legacy) endpoint specification](https://docs.unstoppabledomains.com/openapi/partner/v2/).

 The diagram below illustrates the general process between a Partner and Unstoppable Domains when utilizing the Domain Actions API.